 Not just through the main front entrance but with exits midway and also via the large exit at the back.

-This dusk exodus for hunting food is a particular favorite of tourists and photographers alike.
+This dusk exodus for hunting food is a particular favourite of tourists and photographers alike.

 Gomantong Caves Bat Poo And Pee

 However, as a consequence of the bats there is bat poo (guano), and pee, everywhere.
 Take care looking up, that’s for sure!